Guilt in 'biggest' Australia racing scandal

 The trainers and stablehands face fines and lengthy bans from the sport.

+The eight - trainers Robert Smerdon, Stuart Webb, Tony Vasil, Liam Birchley and Trent Pennuto, and stablehands Daniel Garland, Greg Nelligan and his wife Denise Nelligan - were all linked to the now-defunct Aquanita Racing stable.

-The eight, all linked to the now-defunct Aquanita Racing stable, faced a total of 271 charges at a racing tribunal in Victoria.
+They faced a total of 271 charges at a racing tribunal in Victoria.
 None of the eight had pleaded guilty.

 Victoria's Racing Appeals and Disciplinary Board said the case "involves probably the biggest scandal and the most widespread investigation in the history of Australian racing".